 Wendy Sloneker: Host

 Hi, welcome back.
 I'm so glad you are here with us tonight, back on the heart healing from loss podcast tonight, I have something really special for you and it's actually someone who's really special.
-Her name is Catherine Dixon, and I met her just a little while ago.
+Her name is Catherine Dickson, and I met her just a little while ago.
 She is a holistic health coach and she and I have a lot in common around food and grief and freedom.

 So tonight is going to be pretty exciting, just our conversation about what she's up to and how she helps women with food freedom, and also where that all intersects around grief and loss and healing. hHealing is what we're all about.
-So I'd like to take this minute to just welcome Catherine Dixon to the podcast.
+So I'd like to take this minute to just welcome Catherine Dickson to the podcast.

 Hello Wendy.
 I'm so happy to be here.